The scholarship application deadline has been extended to Wednesday June 30, 2021

 We’re excited to bring back our historic Black History Parade and Festival on February 5th 2022.

-The inaugural OCHC Juneteenth Celebration will be held in the city of Santa Ana at Centennial Regional Park (3000 W Edinger Avenue) on Saturday June 19,2021 from 10 am to 4 pm.
-Check out the Orange County Heritage Council Facebook page and the Juneteenth Celebration event page for more details.
+The inaugural OCHC Juneteenth Celebration was held in the city of Santa Ana at Centennial Regional Park (3000 W Edinger Avenue) on Saturday June 19,2021 from 10 am to 4 pm.
+Check out the Orange County Heritage Council Facebook page and the Juneteenth Celebration event page for photos, video and to stay in the loop for the 2022 event.

 OCHC has been serving the community by distributing thousands of free food boxes each week in locations across Orange County and Los Angeles County.
 Boxes contain fresh fruit & vegetables, dairy products and protein.
-Check the Food Giveaway link for updates each week.
+Check the Food Giveaway link for updates.

 OCHC SCHOLARSHIP APPLICATION